instantiator/blog-source/blog-site/content/post/emptying-s3-buckets.md

 thumbnail: "/bucket-list/bucket-list-graphic.png"
 ---

-_When the time comes to delete an S3 bucket, it's important to know that they can't be deleted while they contain content.
-Here's what you can do about it..._
+_When the time comes to delete an old S3 bucket, it's important to know that they can't be deleted while they contain content.
+Here's what you can do about it from the CLI..._

 # Simple job, right?